runelangseid/hassio-futurehome2mqtt/README.md

-# Hass.io Add-on: Futurehome FIMP to MQTT
+# Home Assistant add-on: Futurehome FIMP to MQTT

 ## About